10 Things You Can´t Miss at the Tower of London

 Are you planning a visit to the Tower of London?
 Discover all the things you can see on the tour!

-Located on the banks of the River Thames, the Tower of London is one of the most popular tourist attractions in the city because of the mixture of intrigue and fear that inspires its history and all the events that took place here.
+Located on the banks of the River Thames, the Tower of London is one of the most popular tourist attractions in the city for that mixture of intrigue and fear that inspires its history.

 1. The Crown Jewels

-During your visit to the Tower of London you will have the opportunity to see the Crown Jewels of the British monarchy, magnificent pieces of goldsmithing that you have probably seen countless times in magazines, but here you will have the opportunity to see them in person as part of a spectacular collection that symbolizes the power and culture of an entire nation.
+During your visit to the Tower of London you will have the opportunity to see the Crown Jewels of the British monarchy, magnificent pieces of goldsmithing.

-In addition to the jewels that Queen Elizabeth II of England usually wears in her public appearances, you can also see badges, crowns, swords, scepters and other objects of great value that are used in different events and ceremonial acts.
+In addition to the jewels that Queen Elizabeth II of England usually used in her public appearances, you can also see badges, crowns, swords, scepters and other objects of great value that are used in different events and ceremonial acts, such as:

-- The crown of St. Edward: It is the most important of the royal collection and the one used to crown the monarchs in Westminster Abbey.
+- St. Edward's crown: it is the most important of the royal collection and the one used to crown the monarchs in Westminster Abbey.

 2. The White Tower

-The White Tower is an icon of London that has been standing for almost a millennium, which is an understatement!
-It is located in the center of the Inner Ward and over time has served as a royal residence, prison and armory.
-It is so called because of the white stone that was used for its construction, which gives it such a shiny and beautiful appearance.
+The White Tower is an icon of London that has stood for almost a millennium.
+It is located in the center of the Inner Ward and, over time, has served as a royal residence, prison and armory.
+It is so nicknamed because of the white stone that was used for its construction, which gives it such a shiny and beautiful appearance.

 Inside the White Tower you can see two very interesting places:

-- Line of Kings: one of the first exhibitions that took place in the world.
+- Line of Kings: one of the first exhibitions held in the world.
 It dates from the seventeenth century and King Charles II presented this collection of weaponry to the public in order to promote his newly established monarchy after the English Revolution.

 3. The Fortress